 Logitech is a big company in the computer hardware manufacturing category.
 Logitech is especially known for the mice they make.
 Over the years, Logitech has made some of the most notable products when it comes to mice, such as the legendary G502 Proteus Spectrum which has long been hailed as one of the best mice to ever be made.
-The Logitech G Pro Wireless is a mouse that is specifically made for ease and comfort.
+The Logitech G Pro Wireless (Read our Logitech G Pro Review) is a mouse that is specifically made for ease and comfort.
 That much is easy to notice given the fact that this is a wireless mouse with a very ergonomic shape and is also ambidextrous in its use.
-Time and time we see this product emerge as one of the front runner choices for a larger range of users.
+Time and time we see this product emerge as one of the front-runner choices for a larger range of users.

 The Powerplay pad is purchased separately.
 It is not given with the product.
 The mouse itself is also not on the lower side of the spectrum, add to that the extra price you have to pay to get the Powerplay feature and this becomes a really expensive product.
+A budget alternative from Logitech can be the G402, which you can read about in our Logitech G402 review.
 Even if you are not interested in the Powerplay feature, the G Pro is still more expensive than a lot of the other top-level palm grip mice in the market.
-Although, the high price can be explained due to this mouse being the absolute best mouse for a palm grip user who wants comfort and ease in their life.
+Although, the high price can be explained due to this mouse being the absolute best palm grip gaming mouse for someone who wants comfort and ease in their life.

 2. Razer DeathAdder Elite

 - Comfortable To Use

 - Very Fast Response Time